Multiscale modeling of fiber reinforced materials via non-matching immersed methods: Introduction

 Section \ref{sec:sec1} introduces the classical fully resolved model of a collection of fibers immersed in an elastic matrix.
 For simplicity, we do not include dissipative terms, and restrict our study to linearly elastic materials.
 The problem is then reformulated exploiting classical results of mixed methods (see Chapter 4 of \cite{boffi2013mixed}), following ideas similar to those found in \cite{boffi2017fictitious}, proving that both the continuous and discrete formulations we propose are well-posed with a unique solution.

 The use of a full three dimensional model for the fibers still results in high computational costs; the obvious simplification would be to approximate the fibers with one-dimensional structures.
-This approach is non-trivial because it is not possible to consider the restriction of a Sobolev function defined on a three-dimensional domain to a one-dimensional domain.
-A possible solution involves the use of weighted Sobolev spaces, combinded with graded meshes~\cite{d2008coupling, d2012finite} but, if the number of fibers is large, graded meshes may still be too computationally intensive.
-In Section \ref{sec:sec3}, we propose and analyze an alternative solution, where additional modellistic assumptions enable a $3D-1D$ coupling that relies on local averaging techniques.
+This approach is non-trivial because the theoretical solution of the fully resolved variational problem does not posses enough Sobolev regularity to allow the restriction of a three-dimensional field to a one-dimensional domain.
+A possible workaround involves the use of weighted Sobolev spaces, combinded with graded meshes~\cite{d2008coupling, d2012finite}.
+This approach remains unfeasible when the number of fibers is large.
+In Section \ref{sec:sec3}, we propose and analyze an alternative strategy, where under some additional assumptions we construct a $3D-1D$ coupling that relies on local averaging techniques.
 A similar procedure is used in~\cite{heltaimultiscale} to model vascularized tissues.
 To conclude, we validate our thin fiber model in Section \ref{sec:num-exp}, and draw some conclusions in Section~\ref{sec:conclusions}.